 Lafarge Lake Loop

-Staff will present a detailed design, implementation plan and budget to Council in summer 2020 for extensive improvements to the 1.2-kilometre lake loop and surrounding area.
-Spanning about 23 acres - about a quarter of the park - the project will allow parks users to experience the island for the first time.
+Council approved a final design in July 2021 for extensive improvements to the 1.2-kilometre lake loop and surrounding area.
+Spanning about 23 acres - about a quarter of the park.

 Other planned features include: